 2. Exercise and Eat Well

-Another no brainer, you would think.
-Yet, I neglected to make exercise a priority last winter, and I know it had a massive impact on my general well-being.
+You would think that exercise is another no-brainer.
+Yet, I neglected to make it a priority last winter, and I know it had a massive impact on my general well-being.

 3. Write Down How You're Feeling